-However, while the flatness of Gaussians is necessary to make them align well with the surface, we argue that flatness alone is not sufficient for accurately representing surface geometry.
-Specifically, we observe that the majority of Gaussians converge into anisotropic forms with one dominant variance in 3DGS, effectively becoming needle-like with small scales along two of their axes.
-We identify this phenomenon as an important factor hindering accurate reconstruction, as needle-like Gaussians cover a negligible portion of the surface and create spiky artifacts.
-Disk-like Gaussians that cover non-negligible areas are actually needed for reconstructing the surface.
-However, previous methods do not properly distinguish between disk-like and needle-like Gaussians, as both have one of their scales near or exactly zero.
-In fact, we observe that in previous works, the majority of Gaussians converge into anisotropic forms, becoming needle-like with small scales along two axes due to the absence of appropriate regularization mechanisms.
+While the flatness of Gaussians is necessary for proper alignment with the surface, we argue that flatness alone is insufficient for accurately representing surface geometry.
+Gaussians should also avoid being needle-like or highly anisotropic, where one variance dominates the others.
+Needle-like Gaussians hinder accurate reconstruction as they cover only a negligible portion of the surface and produce spiky artifacts.
+Instead, disk-like Gaussians are preferable as they cover meaningful areas and contribute effectively to surface reconstruction.

+However, existing methods fail to adequately differentiate between disk-like and needle-like Gaussians, as both can exhibit one scale that is near or exactly zero.
+Empirically, we find that most Gaussians converge into anisotropic forms, becoming needle-like with small scales along two axes due to the absence of appropriate regularization mechanisms.

-To directly examine the shape statistics (whether their geometries are disk-like or needle-like) of 3D Gaussian primitives and understand their structural changes during training in a differentiable manner, we first propose performing effective rank analysis on the covariance matrices of Gaussians.
-The effective rank~\cite{roy2007effective}, which is a real-valued and differentiable extension of integer rank, can be utilized to monitor the training dynamics and structural transformations of Gaussian primitives.
+To directly examine the shape statistics (whether their geometries are disk-like or needle-like) of 3D Gaussian primitives and understand their structural changes during training, we first propose performing the effective rank analysis on the covariance matrices of Gaussians.
+The effective rank~\cite{roy2007effective}, which is a real-valued and differentiable extension of the integer rank, can be used to monitor the training dynamics and structural transformations of Gaussian primitives.
 Indeed, our analysis reveals that the effective ranks of Gaussians approach an effective rank of 1 (\textit{erank}-1), resulting in needle-like shapes in 3DGS and other methods, such as SuGaR~\cite{guedon2023sugar} and 2DGS~\cite{huang20242d}.

-Additionally, we propose using effective rank as a regularization term to constrain the structure of the Gaussians.
+Additionally, we propose using the effective rank as a regularization term to constrain the structure of the Gaussians.
 The differentiable nature of effective rank, with its concave logarithmic term providing stable gradients, makes it directly applicable to continuous optimization problems.
 Our new regularization method enhances normal and geometry reconstruction while reducing needle-like artifacts, particularly in novel view scenarios.
 Furthermore, our effective rank regularization can be applied as an add-on module to other 3DGS variants, improving their quality.

 The main contributions of our work are as follows: